-Our communications end market represented 38% of total revenue for the first quarter of 2016, down from 40% of total revenue for the first quarter of 2015.
-Revenue dollars from this end market in the first quarter of 2016 were flat compared to the same period in 2015, with growth from new programs offsetting a program completed in the second half of 2015.
+Our communications end market represented 41% of total revenue for the second quarter of 2016, compared to 40% of total revenue for the second quarter of 2015 (40% for the first half of both 2016 and 2015).
+Revenue dollars from this end market in the second quarter and first half of 2016 increased 8% and 4%, respectively, compared to the same periods in 2015, primarily driven by demand strength from certain customer programs, offset in part by a program completion in the second half of 2015.

-Our diversified end market represented 34% of total revenue for the first quarter of 2016, up from 28% of total revenue for the first quarter of 2015.
-Revenue dollars from our diversified end market increased 24% in the first quarter of 2016 compared to the same period in 2015, primarily driven by new program wins in our solar and aerospace and defense businesses.
+Our diversified end market represented 30% of total revenue for the second quarter of 2016, up from 28% of total revenue for the second quarter of 2015 (32% and 28% for the first half of 2016 and 2015, respectively).
+Revenue dollars from our diversified end market for the second quarter and first half of 2016 increased 13% and 18%, respectively, compared to the same periods in 2015, primarily driven by new program wins in our energy business (including new solar programs), and additionally, for the sixmonth period, a program outsourced to us from one of our aerospace and defense customers in April 2015.

-Our storage end market represented 16% of total revenue for the first quarter of 2016, down from 18% of total revenue for the first quarter of 2015.
-In the first quarter of 2016, revenue dollars from our storage end market decreased 7% compared to the same period in 2015, primarily due to customer demand softness.
+Our storage end market represented 17% of total revenue for the second quarter of 2016, down from 19% of total revenue for the second quarter of 2015 (16% and 19% for the first half of 2016 and 2015, respectively).
+In the second quarter of 2016, revenue dollars from our storage end market decreased 5% compared to the same period in 2015, primarily due to overall demand softness in this end market, offset in part by a new program win.
+Revenue dollars from our storage end market decreased 6% in the first half of 2016 compared to the same period in 2015, primarily driven by customer demand weakness.

-Our servers end market represented 9% of total revenue for the first quarter of 2016, compared to 11% of total revenue for the first quarter of 2015.
-Revenue dollars from our servers end market in the first quarter of 2016 decreased 14% compared to the same period in 2015, primarily due to customer demand softness.
+Our servers end market represented 9% of total revenue for the second quarter of 2016, compared to 10% of total revenue for the second quarter of 2015 (9% and 10% for the first half of 2016 and 2015, respectively).
+Revenue dollars from our servers end market for the second quarter and first half of 2016 decreased 7% and 11%, respectively, compared to the same periods in 2015, primarily due to customer demand softness in each such period.